 anti-doping in drug screening: how it works

 Doping in sport has been a major challenge worldwide, threatening the integrity of sports competitions, as well as athletes’ health, and even their lives.
-Doping in athletics dates back to the 1920s, and has become more sophisticated over the years despite efforts to curb it.
+The use of performance enhancing drugs (PEDs) in competitive sports has been banned for many years, but the problem persists.
+Doping in athletics dates back to the 1920s and has become more sophisticated over the years despite efforts to curb it.

 Issues around doping in sport increased in the 1990s, leading to the establishment of the World Anti-Doping Agency (WADA) in 1999 to fight against doping in sports worldwide using the World Anti-Doping Code.
 Most anti-doping organizations base their anti-doping programs on this document to coordinate anti-doping policies, rules, and regulations.

-With the 2021 Tokyo Olympics and other sporting events moving forward, anti-doping organizations have been testing athletes as part of the qualification process.
+With the 2021 Tokyo Olympics and other sporting events moving forward, anti-doping organizations have been screening athletes for banned substances as part of the qualification process.
+They typically use urine and blood samples for the screenings.
 According to WADA, 24,430 samples had been collected by 152 anti-doping organizations as of May 2021.